ZhouMiaoGX/DPDF-LQ/README.md

 ```

 ### 2. Download the datasets
-Download the CMU-MOSI and CMU-MOSEI datasets, and place them under the `datasets/` directory.
+Download the **aligned versions** of the CMU-MOSI and CMU-MOSEI datasets, and place them under the `datasets/` directory.
 (Refer to the original dataset instructions if needed.)

 ### 3. Run training (example on MOSI)